 - .1 copies of instructions (including supplemental instructions); - .2 copies of all advices given and documents drafted or approved; - .3 a list of all documents enclosed with any instructions; and - .4 notes of all conferences and of all advice given on the telephone.

 Part 2 - D3.
-Registered European lawyers
+Registered E European lawyers Rules

+Outcome C33 Outcomes

+oC33

 Clients are not confused about the qualifications and status of registered European lawyers.